Simulation-assisted learning of open quantum systems: Numerical Tests

 \subsection{Phase Damping Model with Linear Parameter Dependence}

-We first consider an $N$-spin system with dephasing and amplitude damping noise on every qubit \cite{temme2017error}.
+We \bl{investigate} an \bl{$n$}-spin system with dephasing and amplitude damping noise on every qubit \cite{temme2017error}.
 The dynamics are described by the QME in \cref{eq: lindblad}, with the parametric form of the Hamiltonian part given by,